Ultimate West Mifflin Real Estate Investing Guide for 2026

 Housing

-In the rental property market, the median gross rent in West Mifflin is .
-The median gross rent amount across the state is , while the nation’s median gross rent is .
+In the rental market, the median gross rent in West Mifflin is .
+The median gross rent level throughout the state is , and the nation's median gross rent is .

-The rate of homeowners in West Mifflin is . of the entire state’s populace are homeowners, as are of the populace throughout the nation.
+The percentage of people owning their home in West Mifflin is . of the entire state's populace are homeowners, as are of the populace across the nation.

 West Mifflin Rent & Ownership